ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 -   Focus state of the list options for `@mention` will be the same as the `nimble-list-option`.
 -   Focusing out from the editor will close the `@mention` popup if it is already open.
+-   The `@mention` popup will open at the position where the `@` character is added into the editor.
+If the editor has the scrollbar enabled, scrolling the editor up and down will not move the popup to the @ position; it will remain at the same position where it was originally opened.
+    However, if an option is selected from the list, the focus will return to the position where the text cursor is located, next to the mentioned user view node, in the editor.
+-   If the `@mention` popup is opened, it will move along with the editor as you scroll the entire webpage, and it will hide when the editor hides.

 _Keyboard interactions for `@mention`_